Experience, foresight and the proven ability

 Fratrik received his B.A. in mathematics and economics from State University of New York at Binghamton and his master’s and doctoral degrees in economics from Texas A&M in College Station, Texas.
 He served as an adjunct professor of economics at Johns Hopkins University for more than seven years.

 In 1986, Krasilovsky began his career as Director of Research at The Cable Television Information Center.
-From 1990 to 1998, Krasilovsky was Vice President for Arlen Communications.
+From 1990 to 1998, Krasilovsky was Vice President for Arlen Communications, where he was associated with Find/SVP, Link Resources and Coopers & Lybrand.
 In 1998, Krasilovsky joined The Kelsey Group, a predecessor of BIA/Kelsey, to launch the Local Online Commerce program.
+He has also done nonprofit analysis for The U.S. Department of Commerce (NTIA), The John and Mary Markle Foundation, The Benton Foundation and the Sloan Foundation.

 Krasilovsky has an M.A. in communications management from The Annenberg School of Communications at the University of Southern California.
 His B.A. is in liberal arts from Sarah Lawrence College in Bronxville, New York.